🤝 Transmission

 In recent years, an increasing number of Mpox cases have been observed in certain networks, including men who have sex with men.
 In principle, however, anyone can become infected with Mpox / monkeypox.

-Especially for people with weakened Immune system the disease can become severe and require intensive medical care.
+The disease can be particularly severe in people with a weakened immune system and require intensive medical care.

 Transmission of Mpox / monkeypox